Effects of Hashish Use: Short-Term, Long-Term, Side Effects, and Treatment

 Hash Side Effects

-Side effects from hashish is similar to marijuana and can have an impact both mentally and physically.
+The side effects of hashish are similar to those of marijuana and can have an impact both mentally and physically.
 Some of the side effects of using hashish include:

 - Sensory distortions.